Build and release retention policies

 Your retention policies run every day at 3:00 A.M.
 UTC.
 There is no option to change this process.

-As an author of a release definition, you can customize retention policies for releases of your definition on the Retention tab.
+As an author of a release pipeline, you can customize retention policies for releases of your pipeline on the Retention tab.
 You can also customize these policies on an environment-by-environment basis.

 Global release retention policy

-If you are using VSTS, you can view but not change these settings for your team project.
+If you are using VSTS, you can view but not change these settings for your project.

-Global release retention policy settings can be managed from the Release settings of your team project:
+Global release retention policy settings can be managed from the Release settings of your project:

-The maximum retention policy sets the upper limit for how long releases can be retained for all release definitions.
-Authors of release definitions cannot configure settings for their definitions beyond the values specified here.
+The maximum retention policy sets the upper limit for how long releases can be retained for all release pipelines.
+Authors of release pipelines cannot configure settings for their definitions beyond the values specified here.

-The default retention policy sets the default retention values for all the release definitions.
-Authors of build definitions can override these values.
+The default retention policy sets the default retention values for all the release pipelines.
+Authors of build pipelines can override these values.

 The destruction policy helps you keep the releases for a certain period of time after they are deleted.
-This policy cannot be overridden in individual release definitions.
+This policy cannot be overridden in individual release pipelines.

 In TFS, release retention management is restricted to specifying the number of days, and this is available only in TFS 2015.3 and newer.